postmanlabs/labs-docs/src/pages/docs/writing-scripts/test-scripts.md

 Select __Send__ to run your request and open __Test Results__ in the response section.
 The tab header displays how many tests passed and how many ran in total.
 You can also toggle between passed, skipped, and failed test results.

-If the request returned a `200` status code, the test will pass.
-Otherwise, it will fail.
+If the request returned a `200` status code, the test passes.
 Try changing the expected status code in your test script and running the request again.

+### Formatting test result messages with pm.expect

 Using the `pm.expect` syntax gives your test result messages a different format.
 Experiment with the alternatives to achieve the output you find most useful.